Kiranjith83/ALML/Notes/AIMLNotes.md

     - Changing values might change the desired output, so a fine tuning is required.
 - Feature "Type" - (Nominal):
     - The home types are different.
-    - If we choose the same approach as feature pool size for encoding the algorithm might think that condo is less than house which is less than apartment.
+    - If we choose the same approach as feature Type for encoding the algorithm might think that condo is less than house which is less than apartment.
     - It will be a bad idea to encode in such way as this is a nominal value not a ordinal value.
     - The options are to use one-hot encoding.
     - **One Hot Encoding**